-California and the Great Basin Fine Art Print Map
+California & the Great Basin Fine Art Print Map

 interior portion of the intermountain West whose rivers and streams do not

 That’s the hydrographic definition, but there are other more expansive ones:

 further, especially to the south.
 The name was coined by John Fremont, who had

 a gift for naming: he also gave us the "Golden Gate”.

 developed around 2 million years ago, when the rising Sierra Nevada and Cascade

 Ranges started blocking much of the moisture off the Pacific.
 Its many internal

 ranges are largely the product of longer term Basin-and-Range rifting, part of

 the tectonic process that is producing the Gulf of California.